BewareTheHooks/grim-docs/docs/tqfan-hard-mod.md

 - You can optionally rename this shortcut so that you known it launches modded Grim Dawn

-- Alternatively instead of making a shortcut you can add -basemods option in Steam Launch settingss
+- Alternatively instead of making a shortcut you can add -basemods option in Steam Launch settings

 - Launch the game from the shortcut